‘No one is truly poor, but he who lacks the truth’ – St Ephrem the Syrian

 ‘Orthodoxy is what Christ taught, the Apostles preached and the Fathers kept’ – St Athanasius

 The New Testament is the record of what Christ taught and the Apostles preached, and more besides.
 The texts were written in Greek by the Apostles and Evangelists themselves, and preserved for future generations by the Fathers.
 The Holy Scriptures are God’s gift to us.
 To neglect that gift is to impoverish our souls.
-Paul the Apostle wrote, ‘Every Scripture is God-breathed and profitable for teaching, for reproof, for correction and for instruction in righteousness, so that the man of God may be fully qualified, completely equipped for every good work.’.
+Paul the Apostle wrote, ‘Every Scripture is God-breathed and profitable for teaching, for reproof, for correction and for instruction in righteousness, so that the people of God may be fully qualified, completely equipped for every good work.’
 2 Tim 3:16-17

 If you are unfamiliar with the New Testament: